 His damn clavicle had been a problem for awhile now; that day on the hill hadn’t been the first time it had flared up.
 The accident that had broken it had happened in an instant.
 Even now he wasn’t sure what had gone wrong, although he always said that his bike had “hit a rogue pothole” when retelling the story.

 Wincing, he tried to maintain his stride, but deep down he knew that it was hopeless.
 The knife at the base of his ribs was desperately attempting to wedge itself in deeper, and he had always been a lightweight when it came to pain.
-Whatever, he thought to himself, lightheaded and breathless, I’m not stopping, not this time.
+Whatever, he thought to himself, lightheaded and breathless.

 For a moment he imagined himself as unable to continue, his legs coming to a halt and the treadmill taking over by shooting him backwards onto the floor.
 There he would collapse in a heap, his pasty and exposed legs spreadeagled.
 His brow wrinkled in response, but he couldn’t help but chuckle a bit.